 Moxibustion: old books forbid moxa on Ren 5 in women.
 Otherwise, up to 25 cones.

 Warning: Conception Vessel 5, Ren 5, is said to cause sterility in women.
 Having warned you about this, I report merely that many excellent acupuncturists say that, at the request of the patients concerned, they have tried to use it for this purpose, without any success.

 Some even say the women got pregnant faster than usual.

-However, perhaps we shouldn't totally ignore these old warnings so I advise that this point not be used before puberty in females or, less certainly, on virgins who may wish to conceive later.
+However, perhaps we shouldn’t totally ignore these old warnings!
+I advise that this point not be used before puberty in females or, less certainly, on virgins who may wish to conceive later.

-But if a woman has already conceived a healthy baby, I would see no reason not to use this point, other things being equal.
+But if a woman has already conceived a healthy baby, I would see no reason not to use Ren 5, other things being equal.
 And in fact, in a healthy woman, I really see no reason not to use it.

 Perhaps because of that ancient warning, I think Conception Vessel 5 is used less often than it might be.
 The problem is that two very powerful and much used points lie adjacent to it, Conception Vessel 4 below, and Conception Vessel 6 above it.
 These do so many different things that we forget this point or perhaps are cautious about using it.

 But being the front Mu or Alarm point of the Sanjiao makes this point potentially very powerful and useful.
 ‘Mu’ is translated also as Collecting point, which is a better way of explaining it once you understand a little about the way acupuncture theory works.
 (Not much use to you if you’re new to all this, of course!)

 Being a Gate, the point can be used for allowing unwanted energy to dissipate and for ‘putting in’ energy in case of deficiency.
 (Actually, acupuncture doesn’t really ‘put in’ energy: it stimulates the body to perform more efficiently in the manner described by the actions of the point in question.)